-The James M. Milne Library is an attractive, five-story building where students access information and research materials in a technology-rich environment.
+The James M. Milne Library is a five-story building where students access information and research materials in a technology-rich environment.
 The library provides access to traditional library services, including research help, circulation, and interlibrary loan, and offers learning support across the disciplines through the Center for Academic Development and Enrichment (CADE) satellite.
 Computers and wireless access are available throughout the building.

 Help is available in many forms.
-Professional library staff members offer research assistance online and in-person, as well as by telephone and e-mail.
+Professional library staff members offer research assistance online and in-person, as well as by telephone and email.
 More in-depth research consultations are available by appointment.
-The Information Technology Help Desk, located within the Technology Center, provides walk-in, e-mail, and telephone support, and the Technology Instruction Program for Students (TIPS) offers one-on-one assistance for computing application needs.
+The Information Technology Help Desk, located within the Technology Center, provides walk-in, email, and telephone support, and the Technology Instruction Program for Students (TIPS) offers one-on-one assistance for computing application needs.